npc-gnu/yaud/README.md

 Alpine and Alpine based: `sudo apk add git g++`
 Old Pardus(not debian based) versions and PisiLinux: `sudo pisi it git gcc` Gentoo and Gentoo based: `sudo emerge --ask dev-vcs/git sys-devel/gcc`
-## 2. Clone the repo with `git clone git clone https://github.com/npc-gnu/yaud.git` .
+## 2. Clone the repo with `git clone https://github.com/npc-gnu/yaud.git` .
 ## 3. Enter the directory with running cd yaud.
 Dont enter the yaud/src or yaud/include otherwise you cant compile it.
 ## 4. Compile by running these commands: